 Maximum class size for Proton Preschool is 14 students, with two educators in the class.

-Meet Our Proton Preschool Educators
+Meet the Proton Preschool Educators

-Early Childhood Educator
+Kate Anderson, Early Childhood Educator

 Kate holds a Bachelor’s degree in humanities from Seattle University and a Master’s in Teaching from the University of Washington.
 She has worked in a variety of public and private schools ranging from preschool to middle school over the past seven years.
 Kate has worked for Pacific Science Center in other education roles including Camps for Curious Minds and Weekend Programs educator.
 Kate is a lifelong lover of the Pacific Northwest, and her favorite spots include the Issaquah Salmon Hatchery and the view of Lake Washington with Mount Rainier in the background.
 Kate is excited to focus on STEM education and early literacy as the Early Childhood Education Coordinator at Pacific Science Center.

-Early Childhood Educator
+Megan Sherman, Early Childhood Educator